 Just imagine two conversations in a real office: one that happens normally with someone you're sitting with, and one where there's also a camera there, recording everything.
-Just that one change, the sense of permanence, changes the dynamic: it becomes more formal, intentional... and less natural.
+Simply making that one change to the scene, adding a sense of permanence, completely changes the dynamic.
+A place can be transformed from a cafe to a stage: more formal, intentional... and less natural.

 This is something that Snapchat nailed for consumer social – by making things impermanent, they are free to be more natural and real.

 So what's the solution?